Ry0taK/blog.ryotak.me/content/post/cdnjs-remote-code-execution-en.md

 ## Preface

 Cloudflare, which runs cdnjs, is running a "Vulnerability Disclosure Program" on HackerOne, which allows hackers to perform the vulnerability assessment.
-This article describes a vulnerability reported through this program, and published by with the permission of the Cloudflare security team.
+This article describes a vulnerability reported through this program, and published with the permission of the Cloudflare security team.
 So this aritcle is not intended to recommend you to perform an unauthorized vulnerability assessment.
 If you found any vulnerabilities in Cloudflare's product, please report it to [Cloudflare's vulnerability disclosure program](https://hackerone.com/cloudflare).

 ## TL;DR